erfianugrah/cache-kv-purger/KV_COMMAND_GUIDE.md

 - `--bulk`: Delete multiple keys based on filters
 - `--prefix`: Delete keys with this prefix
 - `--pattern`: Delete keys matching this pattern
-- `--search`: Delete keys containing this value
+- `--search`: Delete keys containing this value (deep recursive search)
 - `--tag-field`: Delete keys with this metadata field
 - `--tag-value`: Delete keys with this metadata field value
 - `--dry-run`: Show what would be deleted without deleting